Hey, hey, hey!

 I was born and raised in a traditional Sindhi-Punjabi household where we eat ‘koki’ (crisp onion parathas) made by my mom for breakfast even today.
 The combination of this black tea worked perfectly well with this ghee-glazed goodness and if you like your chai with milk (and sugar), I suggest you add some to this blend like my mom preferred to have it.

 After trying their black tea, I was eager to try their range of assorted rich and delicious dessert teas.
-The exotic pack included 4 different kinds of tea – Tiramisu Delight, Lemon Cake, Caramel Dream and Apple Strudel, which has been recommended to be savoured as a light brew with no milk or sugar.
+The exotic pack included 6 different kinds of tea: Tiramisu Delight, Lemon Cake, Caramel Dream, Blood Orange, Strawberry Lime and Apple Strudel – mostly all of them recommended to be savoured as a light brew, withiout any milk or sugar.

 With nuances of ample taste and flavours, this assortment was best savoured by us with a cheesecake or a tiramisu purchased (along with some hot water) from a patisserie nearby – after a long walk post-lunch and pre-sunset.
 Before you leave home for your walk, don’t forget to carry a cup in your pocket or your car like I did!